Hawks (band): History

 Frank Wiewel and Kirk Kaufman met during junior high school in Fort Dodge, Iowa, during the 1960s.
 This eventually led to the formation of the group West Minist’r, a popular group during the late 1960s to early 1970s.
 West Minist’r consisted of Wiewel (bass/vocals), Kaufman (guitar/vocals), Rusty Bell (guitar/vocals), Terry Dillon (keyboards/vocals 1968−69), Chuck Henderson (keyboards/bass 1969−72) and Dean Davis (drums 1968–71).
 Rick Schaeffer, Arnie Bode and Keith Brown replaced the members who left the group, remaining with the band until its demise in 1974.
 The group released three singles during their time together: "Bright Lights, Windy City" b/w "Carnival" - Razzberry Records SR 2957, "My Life" b/w "Mr. Fingers" - Magic Records KX 7432 and "Sister Jane" b/w "I Want You" (info unavailable).

 Kaufman, Wiewel, Keith Brown and Arnie Bode opened West Minist’r Sound in 1972.
 Housed in a brick chicken coop that the band had used for practice, this Tom Hidley-designed space was located on Kaufman's parent's farm outside of Otho, Iowa.
 The studio gained some notoriety with the visit of Brian Wilson and Spring, a group in which Wilson's wife, Marilyn, was a member.
 Phil Spector and Todd Rundgren had also expressed interest in the studio.

-Both Wiewel and Kaufman continued writing and recording during the 1970s.
+Wiewel, Kaufman and Brown continued writing and recording during the 1970s.
 By 1979 Wiewel had recorded several tracks that his wife encouraged him to send out to various record labels.
 The songs he sent out were a mixture of originals and some covers.
 One of the covers, Tell Her No, originally by The Zombies, caught the attention of Paul Atkinson, guitarist for the Zombies who at that time worked in Columbia Record's A&R department.
 He forwarded the cover to the A&R head, Gregg Geller.
 Close to the same time, former drummer for Blood Sweat & Tears, Bobby Colomby, who was working at Capitol Records, expressed an interest in the material Weiwel had sent.
 With both companies expressing interest, a showcase was the next step.
 The only problem was there was no band to play for either label.
 All five of the yet-to-be band members along with Brown had played on the demos that Wiewel had sent out.
-They were regrouped, minus Brown, so the showcase could be played.
-The showcase took place at West Minist’r Sound.
+The showcase took place at West Minist’r Sound with Brown doing the mix on the recording console.
 After several more demos, they sealed the deal with Columbia.
 The only immediate stipulation made by Columbia was that the group's name be changed.
 Wiewel had sent the demos out using the name Nighthawks.
 Using the first letters of their last names, it was decided to just shorten the name to Hawks.
 According to Geller, to his knowledge Hawks is the first band to be signed by Columbia Records on the basis of an unsolicited demo.